QuiltMC/rfcs/structure/0006-governance.md

 When a vote is called within a team, all members of that team and its parent teams are eligible to vote.
 All polls should include a positive and negative option, as well as the option to abstain.
 Voting members that abstain are excluded from percentages and tallies.
+Voting members not casting a vote within the allotted time frame are counted as abstained.

 After one week, the plurality of votes wins.